Dokkone/Metacrafters-Assessments/ETH + AVAX Intermediate/Smart Contract Management/README.md

-# Metacrafters Assessment DApp
+# Metacrafters Assessment LibraryCard Smart Contract

-This project is a simple yet powerful demonstration of a decentralized application (DApp) built on the Ethereum blockchain.
-It leverages smart contracts to allow users to set and retrieve values stored on the blockchain, showcasing the potential of decentralized technologies.
+The Student Library Card System is a decentralized application built on Ethereum that manages library books' registration, borrowing, and returning processes using smart contracts.

 ## Table of Contents